-These 9 women are the perfect examples of what can happen when you show limitless love to your business.
-They defied traditional stereotypes, societal restrictions, and weathered storm after storm.
+These 9 women entrepreneurs in India are the perfect examples of what can happen when you show limitless love to your business.
+They defied traditional stereotypes, and societal restrictions, and weathered storm after storm.

 And today, these women are some of the most inspiring entrepreneurs in India.